Christine Hakim: 1973–2000

+2000-present

 Another production, 2001's Pasir Berbisik (Whispering Sands), went more smoothly.
 The film, which Hakim co-produced and played the leading role, was screened at the Deauville Asian Film Festival.
 The following year she was appointed to the jury of the Cannes Film Festival, along with Michelle Yeoh.
 In 2005 she received a special tribute during the opening ceremony of the 7th Deauville Asian Film Festival.

 In 2003, Hakim began to work with RCTI and Metro TV on the TV show Untukmu Guru (For You, Teacher).
 Five years later, Hakim was selected Indonesia's voluntary goodwill ambassador for UNESCO; she has used the position to promote education, push for education reforms in Indonesia, and promote disaster relief programs in South-East Asia.

 Hakim's first Hollywood experience came in 2010, Hakim played Wayan, a Balinese jamu seller, alongside Julia Roberts in Eat Pray Love.
 Arriving in Bali three days before shooting, she found herself rushed to read the script, be fitted, and rid herself of her green hair.
 She met with the person her character was based on to prepare for her role.
 That same year, Hakim accepted a FIAPF Award for her "outstanding achievements"; she compared the award to Viagra, saying that it "make[s] [her] stronger to satisfy [audiences]".

 Hakim is also a documentary filmmaker.
 She has made a documentary on the Indonesian UNESCO World Heritage Sites, and in 2011 produced a documentary on autism to "educate the public" that was released to coincide with World Autism Awareness Day.
 As of May 2011, she is producing a documentary on the Dayak people of Kalimantan.
 She is considering making a fiction film based on their culture.

 In 2020, Hakim won the Citra Award for Best Supporting Actress for her role in Joko Anwar's horror film Impetigore.
 The film is the first horror film of Hakim's career.

+In 2023, Hakim was cast in the HBO post-apocalyptic series The Last of Us as a Jakarta-based mycologist, during which she flew to Canada to perform her scenes amid the COVID-19 pandemic in 2021.